College of the Sequoias

 College of the Sequoias (COS) is a public two-year community college in Visalia, California.
-The college is named for the Giant Sequoia trees native to the nearby Sierra Nevada mountain range.
+Founded in September 1926, it is governed by the Sequoias Community College District and has its main campus in Visalia, with full-service centers in Hanford and Tulare.
+The college is designated as a Hispanic-Serving Institution.
+It is named for the Giant Sequoia trees native to the nearby Sierra Nevada mountain range.